compiler-disagg/TrackFM/README.md

 # reproduce TrackFM datapoints and generate plots
 ./run.sh
 ```
-Note The generated figures are placed in `figs` folder in the root directory.

 ### Reproducing Fastswap and AIFM results
 To reproduce Fastswap and AIFM results,  both systems have to first be